 - Two hundred million children work at adult jobs And More than 1 billion children are at risk.

 Such devastating figures can overwhelm us.
 We feel inadequate to combat such blatant misery.
-What can We do?
-How can We possibly make a difference?
+What can we do?
+How can we possibly make a difference?
 How is our attitude today in dealing with children in homes, schools or important gatherings?
 Do leaders and the rest of adults think of children first or they are always the last to be served?

 Today, many children worldwide spend more time with teachers than with their parents or guardians.
 What do the teachers do with our children to model them into responsible citizens?
-Most heartbreaking is the tendency for parents to push their children to school with high expectation that the teacher will help shape the behavior of the child.
+Most heartbreaking is the tendency for parents to push their children to school with high expectations that the teacher will help shape the behaviour of the child.
 The teacher too pushes the child to the parent with the same assumption so that in the long run, the child is left hanging with nobody to nurture him or her.
-These children may end up dropping out of school, joining drug and substance abuse gangs, and committing crime.
+These children may end up dropping out of school, joining drug and substance abuse gangs, and committing crimes.

-Ensuring children's rights and survival must be a collective responsibility by parents/guardians, teachers, communities and government.
-The family and the church should re-examine their approach in dealing with children in their places of worship to allow them to reclaim their rightful position in society that is unfortunately fading away due to injustices within.
-In all we do with or for children, let's remind ourselves daily that children are a gift from God.
+Ensuring children’s rights and survival must be a collective responsibility by parents/guardians, teachers, communities and government.
+The family and the Church should re-examine their approach in dealing with children in their places of worship to allow them to reclaim their rightful position in society that is, unfortunately, fading away due to injustices within.
+In all we do with or for children, let’s remind ourselves daily that children are a gift from God.

-Friends! we can all pray for our Children who are at risk.
+Friends! we can all pray for our children who are at risk.
 Yes!
-Prayer releases God's power.
+Prayer releases God’s power.
 He moves on our behalf when our request lines up with His will.
-Yet so many of us don't know how to begin praying.
-This is why the World Wide Day of Prayer for Children at Risk was launched: to encourage intercession for the millions of suffering children in the world.
+Yet so many of us don’t know how to begin praying.
+This is why the World-Wide Day of Prayer for Children at Risk was launched: to encourage intercession for the millions of suffering children in the world.

-Lets begin prayer first of all in the family: Let's teach our children to pray for other children.
+Let’s teach our children to pray for other children.
 As Christians, we cannot ignore suffering.
 Likewise, as God has entrusted us to bring our children up for Him, He requires that we train our children in the family to be little lights in a dark world.
 Prayer is the first place to begin.
 And exposing them to the plight of hurting children cultivates compassion to motivate their prayers.

 God’s Word promises results for our prayers.
 1 Samuel 30 demonstrates that David and his men were devastated by the captivity of their women and children.
 We too can be deeply burdened for the world’s children cruelly taken captive by God’s enemy.
 Like David, we must release the burden to God and follow His instructions.
 As we persevere in prayer this week for the children at risk together, God’s response to David provides impetus saying in (1 Samuel 30: 8).
 “You will certainly succeed in the rescue”

-May the Lord the Lord bless us and grant success while we all strive to pray for the Children at risk.
-In the name of God the Father, the Son and the Holy Spirit - Amen.
+May the Lord the Lord bless us and grant success while we all strive to pray for the children at risk.
+In the name of God the Father, the Son and the Holy Spirit – Amen.